Lilly Ledbetter, who sued Goodyear for gender discrimination and was an equal pay activist, dies at 86 | KRDO

 By Steve Almasy, CNN

-(CNN) — Lilly Ledbetter, whose gender pay equity legal fight was the inspiration for the Fair Pay Act of 2009, has died at age 86, according to the team making a film about her life.
+(CNN) — Lilly Ledbetter, whose gender pay equity legal fight was the inspiration for the Fair Pay Act of 2009, has died at age 86.

 In the 1990s, after 19 years of working for Goodyear, Ledbetter learned she had been making thousands of dollars less each month that other – male – managers.

-Note: Correction: A previous version of this story incorrectly reported who announced Lilly Ledbetter’s death.